blobfox/snekoil/README.md

 Snekoil is an open-source project, and we welcome contributions from the community.
 Feel free to submit issues, feature requests, or pull requests on our [GitHub repository](https://github.com/cyber-missile/snake-oil).

+## Disclaimer

+No snakes were harmed during development

 ## License

 Snekoil is licensed under the [BSD-2-Clause license](LICENSE).
 Feel free to use, modify, and distribute Snekoil in your projects.
 Happy coding!